Archaeology in the Classroom Workshop – July 11th – 13th, 2018

-Jackson County Parks + Rec and the Truman Library invite you to take an exciting trip back in time!
+The Truman Library and Jackson County Parks + Rec invite you to take an exciting trip back in time!

-farmsteads and farm residences are appropriate in Missouri since many similar sites are found throughout the state.
-The workshop will also participate in activities at the Truman Library and engage in archaeological fieldwork (optional) at the Lone JackBattlefield Museum.
+The workshop will also participate in activities at the Truman Library and engage in archaeological fieldwork (optional) at the Atkins-Johnson Farm and Museum.

-***Optional: up to 2 graduate credit hours can be taken from Lindenwood University.
-Tuition is $60 per hour.***
+Two graduate credits are also available from Lindenwood University.
+Tuition is $75 per hour.

 Investigating a Pawnee Earthlodge teaches students about a Pawnee shelter called an Earthlodge, the history of their ancestors, and about the Pawnee tribe today through authentic archaeological and historical inquiry.

 It includes a brief history of the Pawnee tribe, including details about their livelihood, traditions, and Earthlodge home.
 Quadrant maps from the archaeological site of a Pawnee Earthlodge in Kansas are provided for students to study and use.